diodechain/diode_contract/README.md

 # Development

-We using node v12.16.1 (npm v6.14.7) and yarn for development.
+We're using node v12.16.1 (npm v6.14.7) and yarn for development.
 Best is to use nvm to select right version and get started

 ## Setup environment: